 In 1997, it was determined that their current towers could not transmit the correct night-time patterns.
 Therefore WRNJ reverted to daytime only on AM 1510.
 The current music also was phased out and the station evolved to more of an oldies format.
 By 1998, they were known as “Oldies 1510 WRNJ”.
 The station still continued to be very profitable despite the fact they were daytime only.
 At the same time, they sold their FM station 107.1 to Big City Radio.
 WRNJ-FM becameWWYY and joined the Country Music Y 107 triplecast making that station a Quadcast.
 That Quadcast became a Spanish format in 2002.
 In 2003 those stations were sold to Nassau and Nassau broke up the quadcast selling three of these stations to other owners.
 They kept 107.1 WWYY and today that station remains licensed to Belvidere, but broadcasts from Stroudsburg.
 That station employed an Adult Contemporary format as “Lite 107” until on May 3, 2007 when the format moved to 93.5 WSBG Stroudsburg, PA.
 WWYY is now known as “107 The Bone; The Valley’s Real Rock Station” with an Active Rock format targeting the Lehigh Valley.

 In 1999, Oldies 1510 WRNJ would finally begin 24 hour a day operations.
 They added satellite oldies programming for much of the day.
 But they retained their morning shows, specialty shows, local news, and local talk shows.
-In 2004, WRNJ dropped the satellite programming.
-They continue to employ a full service format that plays oldies but talk shows have become more of the focus on the station.
+In 2004, WRNJ dropped the satellite and oldies programming.
+They continue to air a variety of music from the 1960s though today as well as continuous local and national news updates and regularly-scheduled talk shows.

 The sale of WRNJ-FM in 1998 excluded the FM translators on 92.7 in Washington Boro, NJ and on 104.7 in Hackettstown.
 WRNJ’s owners retained these.
 They continued simulcasting 107.1 until 2002 when they began simulcasting a non commercial FM station.
 The FCC did not permit low power FM stations to simulcast AM stations.
-This changed in 2007 of at which time WRNJ’s signal began to be simulcast on FM 92.7 and FM 104.7.
+This changed in 2007 of at which time WRNJ’s signal began to be simulcast on 92.7 and 104.7 FM and would eventually add an additional simulcast at 105.7 FM in Glen Gardner.